-And then, the big bold “modern C++” world has decided to make this right.
-But for some committee logic reason, utf-8 was expressly ignored.
+And then, the big bold “modern C++” committee (aka WG21 )has decided to make this right.
+For some committee logic reason, utf-8 was expressly ignored.
 Thus

 char32_t were born first.
 And utf-8 and

-char8_t were “discussed”. u8 string literal was documented in a c++11 draft and the world has gone by for the next 9 years.
-C++20 cut-of-date has come and past and we are nearing C++20 release and some of us C++ lemmings are happily playing with C++20 already available goodies. utf-8
+u8 string literal was documented in a c++11 draft and the world has gone by for the next 9 years.
+C++20 cut-of-date has come and past by us, and we are nearing C++20 release and some of us C++ lemmings are happily playing with C++20 already available goodies.

 Thus Unicode characters are part of C++11/14/17/20 standard.
 But now we are coming to the moment when the most important one (